HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 |           |            | First Name & Last Name & Date of Birth & Sex (Assigned at Birth)      |
 |           |            | First Name & Last Name & Date of Birth       |

 Recognizing and scoring identifier matches can be quite sophisticated in several ways.
 Our guidance above is geared toward simplistic scenarios where the system or assigner is specified, corresponds, and is recognized as a system that identifies individual people.
 However, in some cases, scoring an Identifier may depend on the type of system (from the Identifier.type field) without knowing or recognizing the exact system.
 Also, cross-system identifier scoring can be appropriate in some situations.
 While ostensibly unique identifiers such as a PPN should generally score higher, non-unique identifiers can be valuable as scoring lower.
 Note that some healthcare insurance identifiers identify the family as opposed to an individual.
-Scoring an identifier match where the system or type is not given or not recognized, or the identifier context is otherwise unknown, should be avoided due to the possibility that it identifies a broad group of unknown size such as all employees of a large organization, all members of an insurance plan, or when the assignor is unknown.
+Scoring an identifier match where the system or type is not given or not recognized, or the identifier context is otherwise unknown, should be avoided due to the possibility that it identifies a broad group of unknown size such as all employees of a large organization, all members of an insurance plan, or when the assigner is unknown.

 The scoring system used may be validated by the organization using it to determine its accuracy so that the level of effort to manually close identity matching is known and scoring factors that are missing are added to the score based on experience to refine the score and reduce the level of manually matching that needs to be done--over time this process should result in minimal manual matching.